 It's confusing as to why your contact lists aren't pulled from Twitter, Facebook, Flickr and more when you're trying to perform this task, but it's very difficult to tag people together, which is irritating when you want pictures to go alongside each name.

 While it can be hard to find the people you want (or at least have all the social networks linked) messaging on the iPad is a much better experience.
 There's iMessage and the decent inbuilt email app on offer as standard, and the variety of other chat apps you can download is mind blowing.

 iMessage remains a slightly confusing app in that it can pull in information on your phone number and email addresses and use these to connect to other users - however, this isn't always accurate when you're trying to share details and can result in people trying to contact you in the wrong way.
-It's better than it is on the iPhone, which has texting to worry about too, but it's never the most reliable system to set up in our eyes.
+It's better than it is on the iPhone, which has texting to worry about too, but it's never the most reliable system to set up in my eyes.

 On top of that, emails are grouped together nicely when in conversation flow, email folders are easy to use and you can have all your messages in one inbox, even with a variety of accounts being used.

 I also like the VIP setting, which enables you to tag only your boss and colleagues, so you know to panic should you see a mail arriving there.

 Of course, it should be pointed out that a number of third-party apps have taken email to the next level in recent times, such as Boxer and the revamped Outlook.
 Apple would do well to improve Mail along similar lines – and we're still not 100 per cent happy with the app's sluggish Gmail integration.
 Still, as a basic email app that makes full use of the iPad Air's display, we have few major complaints.